prb112/healthcare-serverless/docs/index.md

     cd healthcare-serverless
     ~~~

-### 3. Download and Configure Project
+### 3. Download and Load the Project

-1. Open with your preferred Integrated Development Environment, such as [Visual Code](https://code.visualstudio.com/).
+1. Open with your preferred Integrated Development Environment (IDE), such as [Visual Code](https://code.visualstudio.com/).

 1. Change directory to the `example-fhir-knative` project